ndcharles/ndcharles.github.io/projects/project5_title.md

 ### Also see
 - [Auto MPG Regression](https://github.com/ndcharles/SGA08_DATASCI/blob/master/LinearRegr.ipynb)
-  - This went a step further to use a RidgeRegression (normalization algorithm) to perform regression task
+  - This went a step further to use RidgeRegression (normalization algorithm) to perform regression task.

 <br>
 <a href="https://www.github.com/ndcharles">View my GitHub profile</a><br>